Optical Sky Brightness and Transparency During the Winter Season at Dome A Antarctica From the Gattini-Allsky Camera: Data Reduction

-A separate test was conducted at Palomar to show that the camera orientation, specifically the aziumth angle of the camera, results in a variation in the magnitudes of bright stars.
+A separate test was conducted at Palomar to show that the camera orientation, specifically the azimuth angle of the camera, results in a variation in the magnitudes of bright stars.
 This test used exposures taken very close to one another in time.
-The results of this test confirmed the variation we see in the original data.
+The results of this test confirmed the variations we see in the original data.